maddigits/maddigits.github.com/_posts/2012-11-23-dotfiles-are-meant-to-be-forked.md

 ![Automate all the things!](http://www.anchor.com.au/blog/wp-content/uploads/2011/08/automate-all-the-things1.png)

 Well... you can imagine.. my bashrc had about 300 lines.
 It was really big.
-Almost impossible to share with other.
+Almost impossible to share with others.
 Bloated. etc...

 Then, I just make a huge step in my life: move to [ZSH][zsh]!